Aging & Health A to Z

 Common causes of hypothyroidism in later life include:

-- Hashimoto’s disease, in which your immune system attacks and damages your thyroid gland.
+- Hashimoto’s disease.
+This is a disease where your immune system attacks and damages your thyroid gland.
 The reasons for this aren’t clear.
 Hashimoto’s disease is the most common cause of hypothyroidism in adults in the United States.

-- Certain medications that can affect the thyroid gland
+- Certain medications that can reduce thyroid gland functioning

 If hypothyroidism isn’t treated, the symptoms get worse and more noticeable.
-You should contact your healthcare professional as soon as possible if you notice these common symptoms of the disease:
+You should contact your healthcare provider as soon as possible if you notice these common symptoms of the disease:

 - Low energy levels and slowed thinking